Skip to content

 Introduction

-Who needs a Poland work permit?
+Which foreigner needs a Poland work permit?

-1. Submitting incomplete documentation
+1. Submitting incomplete Polish work permit documentation

 • A correctly filled-out Poland work permit application form

-• Employer’s company registration documents
+• Employer’s company registration documents: KRS extract, REGON, NIP, activity proof

 • A valid employment contract or promise of employment